proto3/Sheetah/docs/source/installation.rst

 Sheetah installation
 ====================

-Assuming you have Python3 and Pipenv already installed.
+Assuming you have Python3 and Virtualenv already installed.
 Start by cloning Sheetah's repository.

 .. prompt:: bash $